Carl Ludvig Engel

-Carl Ludvig Engel or Johann Carl Ludwig Engel (3 July 1778 – 14 May 1840) was a German architect whose most noted work can be found in Helsinki, which he helped rebuild.
-His works include most of the buildings around the capital's monumental centre, the Senate Square and the buildings surrounding it.
-The buildings are Helsinki Cathedral, The Senate (now the Palace of the Council of State), the Helsinki City Hall, and the library and the main building of Helsinki University.
+Carl Ludvig Engel or Johann Carl Ludwig Engel (3 July 1778 – 14 May 1840) was a German architect and the first internationally renowned architect to work in Finland.
+Under his direction, Helsinki was transformed in the early 19th century into a worthy capital for the Grand Duchy of Finland, with a monumental neoclassical centre around Senate Square.
+His works include Helsinki Cathedral, the Senate building, the Helsinki City Hall, and the main building and library of the University of Helsinki.
+From 1824 until his death he served as head of the Intendant's Office, responsible for public buildings throughout Finland.

 Biography

+Early career: Berlin and Tallinn

-Carl Ludvig Engel was born in 1778 in Charlottenburg, Berlin, into a family of bricklayers.
-It was probably as a bricklayer apprentice that he first came in contact with his future profession as an architect.
-He trained at the Berlin Institute of Architecture after which he served in the Prussian building administration.
+Carl Ludvig Engel was born on 3 July 1778 in Charlottenburg, Berlin, into a family of master masons.
+He trained at the Berlin Bauakademie, qualifying as a surveyor before becoming an architect in 1804.
+After graduating he served in the Prussian building administration.
 The stagnation caused by Napoleon's victory over Prussia in 1806 forced him and other architects to find work abroad.
-In 1808, he applied for the position as town architect of Tallinn, Estonia.
-He got the job and in this way came into the vicinity of St. Petersburg and its neoclassical Empire style.
-Finland was also close by and was soon to experience a new governmental phase as a Grand Duchy under Russian rule.
+In 1808, he applied for the position as town architect of Tallinn, Estonia and started working there in 1809.
+Through this post he came into contact with St. Petersburg and its neoclassical Empire style.
+Finland was also close by and was soon to become a Grand Duchy under Russian rule.
+Only a small number of buildings from his Tallinn period can be securely attributed to Engel.
+In 1814 he travelled first to St. Petersburg and then accepted a commission in Turku, Finland.

-Engel started working in Tallinn in 1809, but just after a few years he was forced to move on again because of a lack of assignments.
-From this period in Estonia, a palace on Kohtu street 8 in Tallinn survives (today housing the Estonian Chancellor of Justice) and, possibly, Kernu manor.
+Helsinki and the reconstruction of the capital

 From 1814 to 1815, he worked for a businessman in Turku, Finland, where he came in contact with Johan Albrecht Ehrenström, who led the project of rebuilding Helsinki.
-The city had just been promoted to be the new capital of the new Grand Duchy of Finland.
-Ehrenström was searching for a talented architect to work by his side and this meeting proved to be decisive for Carl Ludvig Engel's future career.
-At this stage Engel did not however stay in Finland.
+The city had just been promoted to be the new capital of the Grand Duchy of Finland.
+Ehrenström was searching for a talented architect to work by his side and this meeting proved to be decisive for Engel's future career.
+Engel did not however stay in Finland at this stage.
 In March 1815 he travelled to St. Petersburg where he got private employment.